hashicorp/terraform-provider-google/website/docs/r/google_project.html.markdown

 * `labels` - (Optional) A set of key/value label pairs to assign to the project.

-* `auto_create_network` - (Optional) Create the 'default' network automatically.
-Default `true`.
-    If set to `false`, the default network will be deleted.
-Note that, for quota purposes, you will still need to have 1 network slot available to create the project successfully, even if you set `auto_create_network` to `false`, since the network will exist momentarily.
+* `auto_create_network` - (Optional) Controls whether the 'default' network exists on the project.
+Defaults to `true`, where it is created.
+If set to `false`, the default network will still be created by GCP but will be deleted immediately by Terraform.
+Therefore, for quota purposes, you will still need to have 1 network slot available to create the project successfully, even if you set `auto_create_network` to `false`.
+Note that when `false`, Terraform enables `compute.googleapis.com` on the project to interact with the GCE API and currently leaves it enabled.

 ## Attributes Reference